-Selecting an embedded iPaaS can be critical to your company's future and requires some serious consideration, but can quickly add value to your app.
-You should be able to move ahead and deploy your app plus integrations more efficiently than before — without adding developers.
+Selecting an embedded iPaaS can be critical to your company's future and requires serious consideration, but it can quickly add value to your app.
+You should be able to move ahead and deploy your app plus integrations more efficiently than before – without adding developers.

 Choosing an embedded iPaaS doesn't only set you up for a long-term relationship with your customers; it's also the beginning of a long-term partnership with your embedded iPaaS vendor.
 You'll want to ensure that this partner supports your integration needs today and has the capability and vision to support them tomorrow.

 Since every iPaaS system is unique, you'll want to ensure that the one you choose has the end-to-end functionality you need.
 Here are the key features to look for when building a shortlist for embedded iPaaS solutions:

 - Integration designer.
 The heart of the embedded iPaaS, this is the tool you use to build, test, and publish integrations for your customers.
 A full-featured designer lets non-devs assemble integrations from existing connectors while making it easy for developers to write needed custom connectors to solve real-world integration needs.

 - Built-in connectors.
 The embedded iPaaS vendor should provide an array of connectors for you to use immediately.
 These should include the ability to connect with common third-party apps, APIs, and data platforms and functionality to map and transform fields and perform branching and looping logic.
 Auth flows such as OAuth 2.0 should be built right into the connectors.